WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/headings.md

     ```
     [/tip]

-  - Don't use empty headings with no associated content.
+  - Don't use empty headings or headings with no associated content.
     **Examples**

     [warning] Not Recommended: